5.1. Introduction to OpenOCD

 nuclei etrace dump filename

-Nuclei Debug Map Feature
+5.3.6.
+Debug Map Feature

-debug map at runtime with the examine_cpu_core
+Alternatively, you can access the debug map at runtime using the examine_cpu_core

 command.